pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 Next, rent control can lead to more vacancies of buildings and units.
 A landlord might try to circumvent established rent controls by waiting until an exemption kicks in or a change in the political sentiment leads to a reduction or complete removal of restrictions.
 Also, a decay of services and units might occur as landlords try to make up for their losses.
 This leads to a value-loss - you get less quality for the same price - or even a complete loss of the building.

-Unfortunately, it is unknown a prior which of the above scenarios take place.
+Unfortunately, it is unknown a priory which of the above scenarios take place.
 A city's experience depends on the combination of controls, their implementation and the social and political structure of the area.
 Thus, it is close to impossible to make general statements about the effectiveness of rent control.
-One rather has to look at each case independently and even then you might miss or underestimate some parameters influencing the environment and skewing your findings.
+One rather has to look at each case independently and even then you might miss or underestimate some parameters influencing the environment.

 ## A case study and what to do against ever-increasing rents
 To describe which solutions might work, how they work and what possible shortcomings they have we will take a look at Hamburg, Germany.
 First, let's revise the numbers and current restrictions.
 The city's rents increased by **22% to 39%** between 2011 and 2018 depending on the size of the apartment [5].
 At the same time, we saw a population growth of ~10% and roughly 5.75% new rent units were built.
 The state-wide inflation rate was ~2% a year or **~15% in 7 years** [6].
 Furthermore, the following controls are in place [7], [8], [9], [15], [16]:

 - Rent increase limitations.
 - Landlords are not allowed to let their flats on AirBnB without an allowance from the city.
 Furthermore, they are only allowed to let it as holiday apartment for 8 weeks a year and every let has to be registered.
 - If buildings/rent units are vacant for more than 4 months landlords have to pay a fine.